t-nissie/fft_check_mpi/README.md

 flat MPI is more efficient than hybrid parallelization.

 Table I. Performance measurements of 1024<sup>3</sup> 3-dimentional FFT on FX10.
+Conditions are real<->complex, out-of-place, double precision, without final transposition and without padding.
-The number of nodes, parallelization method, time for one FFT and IFFT, GFLOPS value and efficiency are listed.
+The number of nodes, parallelization method, FFT time (forward+backward in milli-second), GFLOPS value and efficiency are listed.

        1 node  OpenMP    9260   ms     17.4 GFLOPS   7.4% (measured with fft_check.F)